-It is not our goal in this paper to provide a "correct" definition of anonymity.
+It is not our goal in this section to provide a "correct" definition of anonymity.
 We also want to avoid giving an encyclopedia of definitions.
 Rather, we give some basic definitions of anonymity to show how our framework can be used.
 We base our choice of definitions in part on definitions presented in earlier papers, to make clear how our work relates to previous work, and in part on which definitions of anonymity we expect to be useful in practice.
 We first give an extremely weak definition, but one that nonetheless illustrates the basic intuition behind any definition of anonymity.
+Throughout the paper, we use the formula $\delta(i, a)$ to represent "agent i has performed action a".